akshit165/tic-tac-toe-elitmus/README.md

-# eLitmus - Tic Tac Toe
+# eLitmus - Tic Tac Toe by Akshit Sood
 This game is a part of my project submission for eLitmus Summer Internship Programme

 You can play it in [here](https://akshit165.github.io/tic-tac-toe-elitmus/), Give it a go!